 Before I give you a dose of brand reality, know that however little time you think you have to focus on this topic, you must understand your brand in order to be successful.
 So, let’s slog through this together quickly so that we can get to the fun stuff…and there will be fun stuff…but read this first!

-(I hope you enjoy my use of swimming pool examples…hahaha…I’m obviously a consumer easily influenced by things that make me feel warm, bright and relaxed)
+(I hope you enjoy my use of swimming pool examples…hahaha…I’m obviously a consumer easily influenced by things that make me feel warm, bright, and relaxed)

 What are you promising to give your customers?
 A brand promise includes not only physical services and goods but the emotions your customers will feel when thinking about using your products or services.
-A solid brand design will help pull out right emotions, but we’ll discuss that in a moment.
+A solid brand design will help pull out the right emotions, but we’ll discuss that in a moment.